 DC is home to over 47 miles of bike lanes, and an ever-increasing number of residents are choosing to bike around the city.
+While not in use, it is best to bring a bike lock with you to avoid theft and secure your bike, just in case.
 But ride around the city on any of these bike lanes, and you’ll see more than just cyclists taking advantage of them.
 Tourists on segways, people riding motorcycles, parked or stopped cars– they all feel at home taking advantage of our city’s bike lanes.
 But bike lanes are meant for just bikes, right?

 As it turns out, bike lanes aren’t just for bikes.
 Legally, plenty of other things are allowed to use the bike lanes.
 So next time you’re biking down the street and your lane is blocked by one of these, here’s a quick guide to who is breaking the law:

 Segways: Allowed in Bike Lanes